What Is PTSD?

 This treatment was developed by Francine Shapiro, who found that certain kinds of eye movements helped her deal with her own traumatic memories.
 She then went on to study other people who had similar experiences and noticed that they also seemed to benefit from these same kinds of eye movements.

 Your therapist will guide you through various eye movements or other sensory cues while talking about your traumatic experience(s).
-The idea is that by doing this, you’ll be able to “reprocess” the trauma in a new way and get past it so that it no longer affects your life today!
+The idea is that by doing this, you’ll be able to “reprocess” the trauma in a new way and get past it so that it no longer affects your life.

 3) Prolonged Exposure Therapy

-Prolonged exposure therapy is a type of cognitive behavioral therapy that can help you overcome your PTSD symptoms by exposing you to them in a safe environment.
+Exposure is a type of cognitive behavioral therapy that helps you confront fears.
+Prolonged exposure is a particular form of cognitive behavioral therapy that helps people gradually confront memories, emotions, and circumstances connected to their trauma.
 It’s a way to learn how to manage your feelings and emotions, so they don’t control you.

-The idea behind prolonged exposure therapy is that the more time you spend thinking about what happened to you and the more time you spend interacting with people who have experienced similar things, the less likely it will be for those thoughts and emotions to control your life.
+The idea behind prolonged exposure therapy is that spending time thinking about what happened helps reduce its power.
+Connecting with others who have had similar experiences can also make those thoughts and emotions less likely to control your life.

 This treatment involves reliving your trauma over and over again until it doesn’t bother you anymore.
 During this process, you might feel uncomfortable or even scared—but that’s okay!
 The point of prolonged exposure therapy is not to make it easy for you; it’s about helping you confront and get closer to those scary thoughts and feelings so that they don’t control your life anymore.